 The Bar Examination

 The bar examination in every jurisdiction is at least a two-day examination administered in late July (and also in mid-February) of every year.
-In every jurisdiction except Louisiana, Washington state, and the territories of American Samoa, and Puerto Rico, one of the two days is for the Multistate Bar Examination (MBE), a six-hour, two-hundred question multiple choice examination.
+In every jurisdiction except Louisiana, one of the two days is for the Multistate Bar Examination (MBE), a six-hour, two-hundred question multiple choice examination.
 The second day everywhere consists of essay questions on a variety of legal topics and, in an increasing number of jurisdictions, the Multistate Performance Test (MPT).
-What follows is general information about the bar examination (the Multistate Bar Examination (MBE), the Essay section (MEE), the Multistate Performance Test (MPT), and the Multistate Professional Responsibility Test (MPRE), followed by specific information about the bar examination in three jurisdictions, Connecticut, Massachusetts and New York.
+What follows is general information about the three main components of the bar examination (the Multistate Bar Examination (MBE), the Essay section (MEE), the Multistate Performance Test (MPT), and the Multistate Professional Responsibility Test (MPRE), which together constitute the Uniform Bar Examination (UBE), which is now administered in 13 jurisdictions.
+There is then specific information about the bar examination in three jurisdictions, Connecticut, Massachusetts and New York.
 Since states can and do change the format, length and subjects tested on their examinations, you must check with your particular state for accurate, up-to-date, state-specific information on the content of that state’s bar examination for that examination period.

 Multistate Bar Examination (MBE)